 CRG's analysis of levels and of their possible application to a new general classification scheme based on phenomena instead of disciplines, as it was formulated by Derek Austin in 1969 (Austin, 1969), has been examined in detail by Gnoli & Poli (2004).
 The analyses by Feibleman and Austin refer to a level either as the whole or as a part.
 However, it is worth mentioning that the theory of levels has been studied by most of the scholars, who have elaborated its details, as a way to improve both the (traditional) theory of being and the theory of wholes.
 The interpretation of "level" as either the whole or a part runs into serious troubles as soon as psychological and social factors are taken into account.
 On the other hand, Dahlberg highlights the search for objective criteria of classification of the content of documents, making them more adherent to knowledge as they are developed by science: e.g., the structure of a classification should be based on levels, because reality itself has a levelled structure.
-ICC's conceptualization goes beyond the scope of the well-known library classification (LCC), by extending also to knowledge systems that so far have not tried to classify literature.
+ICC's conceptualization goes beyond the scope of the well-known library classification systems, such as Dewey Decimal Classification (DCC), Universal Decimal Classification (UDC), and Library of Congress Classification (LCC), by extending also to knowledge systems that so far have not tried to classify literature.
 ICC actually presents a flexible universal ordering system for both literature and other kinds of information, set out as knowledge fields (Dahlberg, 2012).